 Onam Festival is the most famous festival celebrated in Kerala, India.
-It is celebrated during Chingam (a month in Malayalam calendar) that usually starts between mid-August and lasts up to mid- September.
+The harvest festival of Kerala also called the festival of rain flowers is a ten-day long festival celebrated with fervor across Kerala.
+It is celebrated during Chingam (a month in Malayalam calendar) that usually starts between mid-August and lasts up to mid-September.
 Onam festival is celebrated to honor King Mahabali who visits “Kerala” at the time of Onam.
-Kerala opens up with an entire new world of exotic taste, exquisite fragrances, and enchanting display of beauty for the tourists when Onam is being celebrated.
+Kerala opens up with an entirely new world of an exotic taste, exquisite fragrances, and an enchanting display of beauty for the tourists when Onam is being celebrated.
 The festivities and celebration at the festivals make your soul and body dance with the exciting beats of music.

 What is Onam Festival?